For the messages that deserve more than ordinary privacy

 Send

-You paste and send that text via any messaging app.
-Only Layergram clients with the right keys can trial-decrypt and reveal the hidden message.
+Paste and send via any app you already use.
+Only the recipient with the right keys can read the hidden content.

-Transport-agnostic by design.
-Works over: WhatsApp, Telegram, Signal, iMessage, SMS, Email, Forums, and more.
+Works with what you already have: WhatsApp, Telegram, Signal, iMessage, Email, and more.

 Layergram overview Message received in any messaging app Layergram decoded message revealed